Wixel/GUMP/README.markdown

 * valid_ip `Check for valid IP address`
 * valid_cc `Check for a valid credit card number (Uses the MOD10 Checksum Algorithm)`
 * valid_name `Check for a valid format human name`
+* contains,n `Verify that a value is contained within the pre-defined value set`

 Available Filters
 -----------------